What if you are incapacitated?

-- A trustee or mentor appointed by the court.
+- a trustee or mentor appointed by the court;

-- Parent, child, brother, or sister.
+- your parent, child, brother or sister.

-If the 1st or 2nd categories do not apply, your partner (as shown in the 3rd category) will be your legal representative.
-If your partner refuses to represent you or cannot do so, or if you do not have a partner, the legal representation will fall within category 4.
-There is no order of priority in category 4.
-These relatives may decide among themselves who will act as your legal representative in the event of your becoming incapacitated, unless this person does not wish to do so.
-If a mutual agreement cannot be reached, the care provider can decide who may act as your legal representative.
+If the 1st or 2nd categories do not apply, your partner (i.e. the 3rd category) will be your legal representative.
+If your partner is unwilling or unable to represent you, or if you do not have a partner, your legal representative will come from the 4th category.
+There is no order of priority in the 4th category.
+Your relatives are free to decide among themselves who should act as your legal representative if you become or are incapacitated.
+If they are unable to reach agreement, the healthcare-provider is entitled to designate a legal representative for you.